Periodontally Accelerated Osteogenic Orthodontics

 Through the changes to the alveolar bone, patients will have more predictable tooth movement and increased gum and bone support, which improves and expedites orthodontic correction.
 The procedure also lessens root resorption, which can occur any time the teeth are repositioned.
 Root resorption, which is essentially when the root structure dissolves, occurs for different reasons, including orthodontic treatment.
 Forceful movement of the teeth within the jawbone can affect root health and the long-term viability of the teeth.
 Since traditional braces move the teeth in this way, they can trigger root resorption when used alone.
 In conjunction with periodontal surgery that eases tooth movement, however, the teeth are more likely to maintain their root structures.

-Periodontists trained in Wilckodontics highly recommend types of orthodontic care that will best meet individual patients’ needs, and often conclude appointments by suggesting this advanced method of care.
+Periodontists trained in Wilckodontics highly recommend different types of orthodontic care that will best meet individual patients’ needs, and they often conclude appointments by suggesting this advanced method of care.
 Patients will attend fewer appointments through this method than with the placement of metal braces alone.

 Am I a Candidate for Wilckodontics?